UN Member States Should Call on Malawi to End Torture Against LGBTIQ+ Persons

 Mada and Chisomo’s experiences are not isolated.
 They reflect the lived reality of many LGBTIQ+ individuals in Malawi who are routinely subjected to torture, ill-treatment, and other human rights violations because of their actual or perceived sexual orientation or gender identity.
 These acts are a manifestation of deep-seated societal and institutional discrimination.

-Documentation gathered by the Centre for the Development of People (CEDEP), and nine national and community-based organisations across Malawi has revealed alarming and consistent patterns of violence and abuse against LGBTIQ+ individuals.
+Documentation gathered by CEDEP and nine national and community-based organisations across Malawi has revealed alarming and consistent patterns of violence and abuse against LGBTIQ+ individuals.
 These include torture and ill-treatment by State authorities, as well as threats, intimidation, extortion, and harassment.
+Police have stripped transgender women naked to “verify” their gender, beaten transgender men, subjected lesbian women to sexual violence intended to “correct” their sexual orientation, and caned gay men in custody under the guise of “behavioural correction”.
+Survivors are often denied medical care or mocked when they seek help.
+These practices frequently amount to torture or ill-treatment and create a climate of fear and silence.

-In a joint submission to the UN Human Rights Council’s 4th Universal Periodic Review of Malawi on 7 April 2025, REDRESS, CEDEP, and the nine Malawian organisations (Social Justice Foundation, Optimum Foundation, Angaza Foundation, Gender Collective, Community Health Rights Advocacy, Ask for Equality, Nyasa Rainbow Alliance, the Centre for Key Population Rights, and the Ivy Foundation) highlighted these abuses and called on the international community to act.
-The submission urges UN Member States to press Malawi to take concrete steps to prevent and address torture and ill-treatment against LGBTIQ+ persons, and to protect their rights under international human rights law.
+In a joint submission to the UN Human Rights Council’s 4th Universal Periodic Review of Malawi, REDRESS, CEDEP, and the nine Malawian organisations (Social Justice Foundation, Optimum Foundation, Angaza Foundation, Gender Collective, Community Health Rights Advocacy, Ask for Equality, Nyasa Rainbow Alliance, the Centre for Key Population Rights, and the Ivy Foundation) highlighted these abuses and called on the international community to act.

 Photo by Anete Lusina.